An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 4.2 Failure of Existing Constitutional Categories

-4.2.1 Majoritarian constitutional systems fail where two enduring national identities coexist.
+4.2.1 Majoritarian systems fail where two enduring national identities coexist.

-4.2.2 The Good Friday/Belfast Agreement authorised constitutional change by consent but deliberately left its institutional form undefined.
+4.2.2 The Good Friday/Belfast Agreement authorised constitutional change by consent while leaving institutional form undefined.

-4.2.3 The Parity Accord completes this mandate by operationalising parity through constitutional structure.
+4.2.3 The Parity Accord operationalises that mandate through constitutional structure.

-4.2.4 Identity is removed from demographic fate and placed within constitutional permanence.
+4.2.4 Identity is removed from demographic contingency and secured in constitutional permanence.

 4.3 Non-Modularity of Parity Architecture